Nahuel92/poc-projects/micronaut/micronaut-data-update-bug/README.md

 ## Micronaut Data Update bug

+Example project to attach to the bug report https://github.com/micronaut-projects/micronaut-data/issues/3049

 ### Description

 Using Micronaut Data JDBC and an entity without an ID assigned, an update attempt will be silently ignored, even when